 “And those complications can be severe.
 When a blood clot blocks the retinal vein, this reduces the amount of oxygen carried to the retina and can trigger sudden vision loss.
 Over 16 million people around the world suffer from this condition, which mostly afflicts the elderly.”

-Dr. Baur said, “Since it’s monolithic, there’s no assembly required – a step that would be nearly impossible and would make it very difficult to sterilize the instrument.
-The monolithic structure was also developed by Galatea and was fabricated by FEMTOprint, using the company’s high-precision 3D printing method and ultra-rapid laser.”
+Dr. Baur said, “Since it’s monolithic, there’s no assembly required – a step that would be nearly impossible and would make it very difficult to sterilize the instrument.”

 “We got good results from our in vitro and in vivo tests.
 Now we need to conduct preclinical trials and obtain the necessary certifications.
 Then we’ll move on to the production stage, which will require a fairly large investment.
 I genuinely hope that one day, the device will become a useful tool for eye surgeons.”